scrapinghub/scrapy-autoextract/README.rst

 * 429 errors are handled as standard retries when using Scrapy middleware, but they're handled properly and automatically with scrapy-poet integration, as it relies on `scrapinghub-autoextract`_.
-  You may loose some responses with the middleware.
+  You may lose some responses with the middleware.
   With scrapy-poet, there is no need to change ``RETRY_HTTP_CODES``.
 * Overall, retries have a better behavior with scrapy-poet integration and it includes support for automatic Query-level errors retries